shlomiassaf/angular-worker-loader/README.md

 const bootstrap: WebpackBootstrapFactory = require('angular-worker!./main.worker')
 let appRefPromise: Promise<ApplicationRef> = bootstrap(bootstrapRender /*, [ customProviders ] */);
 ```
-Require the worker file (the entry point to run in a worker), the return type if a wrapper function around the original angular `bootstrapRender`.
+Require the worker file (the entry point to run in a worker), the return type is a wrapper function around the original angular `bootstrapRender`.
 Invoke the function, supplying the original `bootstrapRender` and optional providers.
-> Don't forget to load all polyfills.

 ``` ts
 // main.worker.ts - This code run's on the worker thread.